Squarespace SEO: Everything you need to know in 2019

 One day after making a bunch of changes, I sent it to my boy for some feedback,

-This article outlines some best practices and answers some frequently asked questions about Squarespace SEO.
+I’ve outlined some best practices and some frequently asked questions.

 Squarespace SEO Best Practices